euphony-io/euphony/GETTING_STARTED.md

 # Getting Started

-Euphony is very easy to use
+Euphony is a library that transmits data using critical bandwidths of the tonal frequency inaudible to humans.
+Since the API is written in Java, users can use it in any language running on JVM like Java or Kotlin.

 This consists of two parts.

 1) Transmitter
- - Generate sound waves and transmits through a microphone.
+ - Generate sound waves and transmits through a speaker.
 2) Receiver
- - Listen to sound waves and receive data.
+ - Listen to sound waves and receive data through a MIC.

 ## in Transmitter